halfprice06/lexmagic/README.md

     pip install -r requirements.txt
     ```

-5. **Environment Variables and API Keys**
+5. **API Keys**

-    - Make sure to set up necessary environment variables in the config.yaml.
+    - Make sure to set up necessary settings and api keys in the config.yaml.

 ### Running the Server